 I am writing this with full knowledge of getting dreaded or unwanted comments, more so destructive criticisms.
 I mean aren’t we often judged, even by our people?
 But, #sorrynotsorry, I have come to concur that the feeling I have towards my home country is in no way near to how I felt before.
 Take the “wanderlust” out of the picture because I don’t think you have a say in what I want to achieve for myself.
 I mean, don’t we all want the best for ourselves?
-Just because I was born in this country doesn’t mean I have to grow old with it, right?

 After a couple of years and now being back, I tend to take public transportation only to end up getting off at the wrong station, ask for directions and make a fool of myself.
 Sure, coming back was a glorious idea — catching up with friends and family to share missed great moments.
 And don’t get me started with all the amazing food I have always longed for whilst living abroad.
 However, nothing else comes after that.
 When asked if I’m happy to be back, a quick yes there was but expect a “BUT” thereafter.

 BUT I can’t wait to leave again and look for a new home.
 I want a change of scenery.
 A place where people don’t speak my native language.
 Click a “reset” button and experience everything again for the first time.
 I just want to get out of our frontiers and escape all that limits my ability to thrive and shine in full glory.